Arch and his little surprises

 Python as a configuration language – that appealed to me

 My time on Arch began with Qtile as my window manager.
 I was very happy with it for a long time.
 Python as a configuration language feels natural to me, and it just works.
-It’s just that ‘ricing’ everything, as it’s called in the community, takes a lot of time.
+It’s just that ‘ricing’ everything, as it’s known in the community, takes a lot of time.
 I’d got quite far with that, but in the meantime I kept seeing more and more lovely screenshots on Reddit of a Wayland compositor called Hyprland.

 One developer, one point of failure